sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

   { option: 'steel', label: 'Steel' },
   { option: 'titanium', label: 'Titanium' },
 ],
+// If you have multiple listing types, you can define the types that should have this field
+// includeForListingTypes: [...],
 ```

 This attribute is defined as **public**, so it will be saved into the